 Chimney stacks

 Repair category 2

-Notes General weathering and cracked render was noted to the chimney stack.
+Notes Open pointing was evident to the chimney stack.
 Chimney stacks are frequently troublesome and are often the source of dampness/water ingress.
 Ongoing monitoring/maintenance can be anticipated.
 An inspection at close quarters may reveal further defects.
-It may be prudent to have the chimney stack inspected prior to purchase.
+It would be prudent to have the chimney stack inspected prior to purchase.

-Roofing including roof space Repair category 1 Notes I am advised by the seller that the roof was replaced in 2021.
-It should be confirmed if warranties exist for this work and whether these are transferrable in favour of new owners.
+Roofing including roof space Repair category 2 Notes ROOF: General weathering and moss growth was noted to roof tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
+A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+ROOF SPACE: There is evidence of wood boring insect infestation.
+Please see comments under Dampness, Rot & Infestation.